 - The South Carolina Office of Resilience (SCOR) is used as a national example by the United States Department of Housing and Urban Development, highlighting the efficacy of SCOR's efforts to support citizens through effective grant management after disasters. - Following Hurricane Helene, SCOR deployed local Disaster Case Managers who have made over 2,600 contacts to assist citizens with relief resources applications.
 The agency is now coordinating housing recovery efforts.
-Readily available funds in the Disaster Relief and Resilience Reserve Fund have allowed for rapid response, demonstrating the importance of maintaining dollars on hand for immediate disaster relief. - This budget replenishes the Disaster Relief and Resilience Reserve Fund and invests in further collaboration to ensure that when disaster strikes, South Carolina has the resources, partnerships, and data readily available to support citizens and rebuild swiftly.
+Readily available funds in the Disaster Relief and Resilience Reserve Fund have allowed for rapid response, demonstrating the importance of maintaining dollars on hand for immediate disaster relief. - This budget replenishes the Disaster Relief and Resilience Reserve Fund, ensuring that when disaster strikes, South Carolina again has the resources readily available to support citizens and rebuild swiftly.